-These are some basic fundamental movement skills that your preschool child should be learning, and mastering.
-These contribute to your child becoming physically literate.
+These are some of the fundamental movement skills that your preschool child should be developing between ages four and six years on the road to developing physical literacy.
+You can explore different activities with your child to develop these skills.

 By age four, your child should be running with confidence.
 You want to make sure she continues to run and to develop her strength and balance, as running is essential to many sports and activities.